thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 01 December 2022
+### Daily Rundown on Friday, 02 December 2022

-- The average temperature today is 6.32˚C;
+- The average temperature today is 4.81˚C;
-- With highs of 7.55˚C and lows of 1.67˚C.
+- With highs of 5.6˚C and lows of 0.64˚C.
-- You can expect few clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->